lacareer/aws-serverless/Serverless-Pattern-APIGateway/workshop-1/Module-2/ReadMe-Test-Functions.md

     sam local invoke -e events/event-post-user.json -n env.json

-The first time this runs, SAM will build a container image (make sure docker service is r unning or the docker desktop for windows is running and integrated with wsl if that is what you are using).
+The first time this runs, SAM will build a container image (make sure docker service is running or the docker desktop for windows is running and integrated with wsl if that is what you are using).
 This will take a minute or so.
 Subsequent runs will be immediate.

 You should eventually see a response, similar to the following, with a 200 status and data for a new User record: